gritzko/swarm/doc/swarm2.md

 graph exchanging deltas and merging changes the most efficient way.
 Every event is uniquely identified by its persistent id named *specifier* that includes a variant of Lamport timestamp.
-By default, Swarm only implements incremental last-writer-wins synchroniation.
+By default, Swarm only implements incremental last-writer-wins synchronization.
 Still, various sophisticated synchronization algorithms can be built on the same foundation.

 Lamport timestamps as ids and Backbone-like MVC are the only two strong